Podere Castellinuzza di Coccia Paola

 Farming Practice: Organic with grass left between the rows

-Vinification: Grapes are handpicked and fermented in a combination of concrete and small stainless steels fermentor for about two weeks, during which regular pumping over and punching is performed.
+Vinification: Grapes are handpicked and fermented in cement tanks for 14-18 days, during which regular pumping over and gentle punching is performed.

-Maturation: 24 months in cement tank and 4 months in bottle before release
+Maturation: 24 months in cement tanks and then at least 6 months in bottle before release

 Varietal/Blend: Sangiovese